PaulR2023/cse15l-lab-reports/lab3.md

 ```

 ```
--The `grep -i` command would be able to print the output of the passage.
-The reason why it could be useful is if we want to find an exerpt or a text.
-We a be able to find the keyword with the "" and be able to print the excerpt that contains the word and the string of it to where this could be useful in finding the file associated with the text and showing the results.
+-The `grep -i` command would be able to print the output of the passage with the words containing the String.
+Like the example of doing both grep -i for both the PlANES and randomized are going to print out the contents of the String that's contained within the .txt files which is what it's trying to search for and print out the sentence with the words like PLANES and randomized in a passage.
+The reason why it could be useful is if we want to find an excerpt or a text.
+We a be able to find the keyword with the "" and be able to print the excerpt that contains the word and be able to narrow our search with the keywords and what the contents are about and contain inside which could be useful for trying to find an important String in this case.

 ```
 $ grep -o "campaign" */chapter-13.4.txt